Annemarie Munk

 Annemarie Munk (born 25 March 1974) is a Hong Kong swimmer.
 She competed in four events at the 1988 Summer Olympics.

 She was educated at Island School and Deerfield Academy, before enrolling at the University of Southern California.

-She is currently co-founder, director and head coach of Swim Lab Asia, a triathlon and open water swimming coaching business.
-She is also a Board Member and Director of Programs for Splash Foundation charity, a swim school for the underprivileged and under-resourced community in Hong Kong.
+Munk is the cofounder of Swim Lab Asia, a triathlon and open water swimming coaching business, and as of 2018 was the director and head coach.
+Munk is also a board member and the director of programs for Splash Foundation, a charity swim school for the underprivileged and under-resourced community in Hong Kong.